carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 - Vectorized instructions: tell many workers to do the same work on a different piece of data.
 This is where `dask.array` and `dask.dataframe` come in.
 We will illustrate this model of working by computing the number Pi later on.
-- Map/filter/reduce: This is a method where we combine different functionals to create a larger program.
+- Map/filter/reduce: this is a method where we combine different functionals to create a larger program.
 We will use `dask.bag` to count the number of unique words in a novel using this formalism.
 - Task-based parallelization: this may be the most generic abstraction as all the others can be expressed